This is an experimental technology

 - Canonical order order of appearance in the formal grammar of the values

-See When property value lists are of different lengths for details on how things are handled when lists of property values aren't the same length.
+See how things are handled when lists of property values aren't the same length.
 In short, extra transition descriptions beyond the number of properties actually being animated are ignored.

 There are several more examples of CSS transitions included in the main CSS transitions article.

 |4.0 (2.0) -moz

 |Basic support||2.1 -webkit||4.0 (2.0) -moz